 The brake discs must also be replaced as soon as their thickness falls below the relevant wear limit.
-In some cases, there are indicators directly on the brake disc so that you can check the wear ("Fig. 2/ Source Tektro" on page 20).
+In some cases, there are indicators directly on the brake disc so that you can check the wear ("Fig. 2/ Source Tektro" on page 21).
 They may be coloured indentations on the brake disc.
 The brake disc must be replaced as a matter of urgency if the colour has worn off completely and the indentation has disappeared.
 Reduced braking performance and a noticeable scratching sound during braking manoeuvres may also indicate excessive wear.

-Manufacturer Brake pad wear limit Brake pad wear limit Brake pad + mounting bracket
+Manufacturer Brake pad wear limit Brake pad + mounting bracket Brake disc wear limit

 Shimano 0.5 mm 2.5 mm 1.5 mm

 Tektro 0.5 mm 2.5 mm 1.9 mm

 Magura 0.5 mm 2.5 mm 1.8 mm